Municue

 Verify economic development findings in Meadow Road Chapter 380 grant agreement

-Why now: Texas Local Government Code Chapter 380 authorizes grants only for economic development purposes; the April 22 agreement for The Meadow Project at 8130 Meadow Road combines a transit-oriented development rationale with permanent supportive housing, and once the council votes the agreement terms become binding and no longer subject to pre-execution review.
+Context: Texas Local Government Code Chapter 380 authorizes grants only for economic development purposes; the April 22 agreement for The Meadow Project at 8130 Meadow Road combines a transit-oriented development rationale with permanent supportive housing, and once the council votes the agreement terms become binding and no longer subject to pre-execution review.

-What to do: Before the April 22 vote, pull the Chapter 380 agreement from the council backup packet and confirm that the city's economic development findings are quantified — jobs created, tax base impact, or area investment — rather than limited to housing unit counts alone; when permanent supportive housing is a named project component, vague economic findings are the primary vulnerability in a taxpayer standing challenge under Texas Local Government Code Section 380.001.
+Recommended: Before the April 22 vote, pull the Chapter 380 agreement from the council backup packet and confirm that the city's economic development findings are quantified — jobs created, tax base impact, or area investment — rather than limited to housing unit counts alone; when permanent supportive housing is a named project component, vague economic findings are the primary vulnerability in a taxpayer standing challenge under Texas Local Government Code Section 380.001.

 Source: City Council — Apr 22, 2026 →